 - Turn on the filter and perform a light backwash.

 - Run the pool for 5 to 6 hours before testing.

-Step 4 – Shock and water treatment
+Step 4 – Shock treatment and water treatment

-- Add the products following the instructions
+- Add the products according to the instructions.

 - Wait 24 hours and do a backwash.